kitten/sweetsour/README.md

 - Allowing optional runtime-only support i.e. using Sweetsour in the browser

-As opposed to other project which are fairly similar, like for instance PostCSS, the IST format allows us to leave markers for interpolations (typically JS / Babel AST) right inside it.
-The format will also break CSS down even further, not only to allow interpolations to be injected, but also for transformations to be come easier.
+As opposed to other project which are fairly similar, like for instance PostCSS, ISTF allows the parser to leave markers for interpolations (typically JS / Babel AST) right inside of the rest of the CSS nodes.
+The format also breaks CSS down even further than PostCSS, providing tokens for each language feature like at rules, functions, values, attribute selectors, and more.
+This is achieved by splitting the input up into individual characters and interleaving them with the interpolation input.

 The project will provide a couple of core parts: